KamranAzeem/docker-to-kubernetes/Migration-Part-3.md

 | ----------------------------------- |

-We need to configure `.circleci/config.yml` to do the following:
+We need to configure `.circleci/config.yml` to do the following steps:
 * create and push a container image to GCR
 * create necessary configmap
 * create necessary secret